Seraphli/obsidian-aggregator/docs/Arguments.md

 }
 ```

-`Register` can be used to store data.
+`Register` can be used to store any data.

 ```typescript
 export class Register {